 As a rule of thumb, only 10 percent of a dog’s daily calories should come from treats.
-It’s okay to treat your dog, but consider alternatives: baby carrots, pieces of his regular kibble, another walk or game of fetch, or breaking large treats into smaller pieces.
+It’s okay to treat your dog, but consider alternatives: baby carrots, pieces of their regular kibble, another walk or game of fetch, or breaking large treats into smaller pieces.

 Activity level — or rather, lack of activity

-The amount of exercise your canine companion needs depends on his breed, age, size and general health.
+The amount of exercise your canine companion needs depends on their breed, age, size and general health.
 Veterinarians generally agree that 30 minutes to two hours a day of exercise is necessary to keep your four-legged friend fit.
 If you’re not sure how much activity your dog should be getting — or is fit enough for — be sure to talk with your veterinarian.

 Neutering or spaying